 I teach an evening class Sheriff Hutton Primary School on Monday evenings, 7.30 - 9.00pm during term time.
 All classes currently suspended.

 I teach in Welburn Village Hall on Tuesday mornings, 9.30 - 11.00am during term time.
-Classes restart on Tuesday 10th September 2019 and continue until 10th December with no class on Tuesday 29th October.
+Classes restart on Tuesday 7th January 2020.

 I also teach in Sheriff Hutton Village Hall on Wednesday mornings, 9.30-11.00am during term time.
-Classes restart on Wednesday 11th September 2019 and continue until 11th December.
-No class on Wednesday 30th October.
-Spaces are available in this class.
+Classes restart 8th January 2020.

 Please contact me for more information.
 Details about myself and about cost are below.